alexdlaird/pyngrok/docs/index.rst

    # Open a tunnel on the default port 80
    public_url = ngrok.connect()

-The :code:`connect()` method can also take an :code:`options` parameter, which allows us to pass additional options that are `supported by ngrok <https://ngrok.com/docs#tunnel-definitions>`_.
+The :code:`connect()` method takes an optional :code:`options` parameter, which allows us to pass additional options that are `supported by ngrok <https://ngrok.com/docs#tunnel-definitions>`_.

 ## get active tunnels